traugdor/Mythic-Plus-Bot/commands.md

 When a user invokes the 'register' command, it will respond with in a private message with a URL.
 This URL will take them to a webpage where they will be prompted to log into their World of Warcraft account.
 Logging into this account will register it to make it easier to search mythic plus statistics for the characters that will be added later.
-Multiple World of Warcraft accounts are not yet supported at this time.
-Accounts may be unregistered by leaving the Discord server where this bot is running.
+All accounts connected to the login used will be registered.
+Accounts may be unregistered by using the 'register remove' command.

 ### Add
 When a user invokes the 'add' command, check to see if it is followed by a valid character name.
 If the character